acep-uaf/sw-cf-gcs-ps-bq/README.md

 ### Dependencies

 The Cloud Function's dependencies are listed in the `requirements.txt` file and include the `google-cloud-pubsub`, `google-cloud-storage`, and `google-cloud-bigquery` packages.

-## Cloud Workflow

-The `sw-cw-cf-gcs-bq` workflow is responsible for decoding the Pub/Sub message and making a HTTP POST request to the Cloud Function URL.
-This workflow is triggered by an Eventarc trigger, which is set up to activate the workflow upon the publishing of a message on a Pub/Sub topic.

-### Deployment

-The deployment of the workflow and its associated components is managed by three shell scripts:

-1. `cw-deploy.sh`: This script deploys the workflow using Google Cloud Workflows.
-The workflow is defined in the `cw.json` file and is deployed to a specific location (`us-west1` in this case) with a specified service account.

-2. `cw-subscription.sh`: This script creates a Pub/Sub subscription which will receive messages from a specified topic and forward them to the workflow.

-3. `cw-trigger.sh`: This script sets up an Eventarc trigger that will activate the workflow upon the publishing of a message on a Pub/Sub topic.

-The order in which to run these scripts is as follows:

-1. `cw-deploy.sh`
-2. `cw-subscription.sh`
-3. `cw-trigger.sh`

-This order ensures that the workflow is deployed before it is referenced by the other scripts, and that the Pub/Sub subscription is created before the Eventarc trigger is set up.
-Before running these scripts, make sure that the Cloud Function is already deployed, as it is referenced in the workflow.